OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

      * Matched internal node: Attach any new targets to the internal node's alignment target.

      * Graft: all targets are new.
-Create a new union node, and attach the new targets to it.
+Create a new workspace node, and attach the new targets to it.

      * Inconsistent: if the old target nodes do not all have the same parent, attach the new target nodes to the sink, and flag them as 'unplaced'.

-     * Refinement: if every child of the sink (in the union taxonomy) is the match of some source node, we say the source node 'refines' the union taxonomy.
-Create a new union node to match the source node, and attach both old and new targets to it.
+     * Refinement: if every child of the sink (in the workspace) is the match of some source node, we say the source node 'refines' the developing taxonomy in the workspace.
+       Create a new workspace node to
+       match the source node, and attach both old and new targets to it.

      * Merge: some child of the sink is _not_ the match of any source